 Skills specify the characters' abilities in various areas of expertise.
 Each race has a maximum for each skill.
-Some are as high as 99, as for elves with bows; some are as low as 10, as for wizards with axes.
-Dwarves, halfings, and most humans have no talent in magic, and cannot develop a magical skill at all.
+Some are as high as 99, as for dwarves with axes; some are as low as 10, as for taldor with music.

 Some skills improve with experience.
-Each time one of your party members strikes a telling blow with a sword, axe or arrow, there is a chance that his or her skill will increase.
-The same principle applies to magic skill, when an important spell is cast in a life-ordeath situation.
+Each time one of your party members strikes a telling blow with a sword, axe or crossbow bolt, there is a chance that his or her skill will increase.
+The same principle applies to magic skill, when an important spell is cast in a life-or-death situation.